Metalhead (character): Fictional character biography

 Eddie's past before the X-Men is never revealed, aside from mentioning that he was a syntho-percussionist for a band named the Armageddon Choir.
 He is a devout believer in Xi'an's dream of mutant equality and the X-Men.
 After Xi'an is shot, he helps break into the Synge casino to find evidence to clear Xi'an of murdering the owner, Noah Synge.
 It is revealed that Synge's son Lytton murdered him, so the X-Men are freed and take to the road.

 They next search for a woman named Mama Hurricane, for information on the mutant underground railroad during the Great Purge.
 When they arrive they are attacked by a group of Degens (genetically enhanced humans) calling themselves the Freakshow.
 Eddie bumps into Contagion, a Freakshow member whose touch infects the victim with a virus of unknown origin and effect.
 Eddie's body begins to morph and his metallo-mimetic abilities begin manifesting at random.
 Xi'an is able to heal the virus with his mutant ability but the damage to his body is irreparable.
 He is left in a bulky humanoid state, unable to return to plain flesh and trapped in an alloyed state, unable to use his powers to alter his metallic composition.

-Mama Hurricane gives them information on where to search next, however Eddie decides to remain with the freakshow, suffering from depression at his new monstrous appearance.
+Mama Hurricane gives them information on where to search next, but Eddie remains with the freakshow, suffering from depression at his new monstrous appearance.
 He travels with them to the lands of the Keewazi tribe, developing a relationship with Freakshow member Rosa Vasquez.
 Glitterspike, an assassin and the father of Rosa's unborn baby, attacks the group, intent on stealing his child and selling it to the black market once born.
 Eddie and the others succeed in trapping Glitterspike in a cave with an alien monster, the Shadow dancer, and is presumed dead.
 During this battle, Eddie's power to absorb properties of any metal he touches returns, though he still cannot return to flesh.